0chain/zboxcli/README.md

 You can see more txn details using above txID in block explorer [here](https://one.devnet-0chain.net/).

-### alloc-cancel Cancel allocation
+### Cancel allocation

-Cancel allocation immediately return all tokens from challenge pool back to user (to write pool) and cancels the allocation.
+`alloc-cancel` immediately return all tokens from challenge pool back to user (to write pool) and cancels the allocation.
 In this case blobber will not give their min lock demand.
 If blobbers already got some tokens, the tokens will not be returned.
 Cancelling an allocation can only occur